 With these tips, you’ll never have to gulp down a cup of stale coffee ever again.
 Enjoy!

 Got any more questions about the best way to keep coffee fresh?
 Let me know in the comments!

 Frequently Asked Questions

 We don’t recommend drinking day-old coffee, especially if it has gone rancid and has accumulated an unpleasant smell and/or taste.
-Brewed coffee also has a tendency to accumulate molds especially when kept outside the fridge.
-Do not drink day-old coffee if it has milk mixed in it, unless you kept it in the fridge.
+Brewed coffee also has a tendency to accumulate moulds especially when kept outside the fridge.
+Do not drink day-old coffee if it has mixed milk unless you kept it in the fridge.